Hesperian Health Guides

 Good nutrition is most important when children are recovering from illness.
 This is especially true for HIVpositive babies and children.
 They need a lot of extra food for a long while after they recover.
 A child often has a growth spurt after an illness and may need up to twice the amount of food he usually eats.
 Try to give extra meals or snacks for 2 weeks, especially if the child is acting hungry and is willing to eat.

 Also give children with tuberculosis (TB) extra food.
 Without it they have a much higher risk of dying from their TB.
-For how to treat TB, see pag
+See how to treat TB.

 Eating enough when you do not have much money or land